 The Push For Mental Health Days

-As we continue to trudge through the COVID-19 pandemic, for just over 2 years now, more and more workers, especially younger ones, are re-evaluating what it is they want out of their employment, particularly when it comes to benefits.
+As more of the work force is heading back into the office, more employees, especially younger ones, are re-evaluating what it is they want out of their employment, particularly when it comes to benefits.
 What they want, in large part (82% of employed Generation Z workers) are mental health days built into their compensation packages.

-The push for more inclusive mental health care is not just coming from Gen Z. Online job seeking platform, Monster, found that nearly 1 in 3 people believe that their work poorly impacts their mental health and overall wellness.
-The World Health Organization (WHO) estimates that depression and anxiety (2 of the most common mental illnesses) cost the United States roughly $1 trillion dollars in lost productivity every year and if organizations took intentional steps to rectify and maintain mental wellness, overall output and morale might increase.
+The push for more inclusive mental health care should not come as a surprise.
+Online job seeking platform, Monster, found that nearly 1 in 3 people believe that their work poorly impacts their mental health and overall wellness.
+The World Health Organization (WHO) estimates that depression and anxiety (two of the most common mental illnesses) cost the United States roughly $1 trillion dollars in lost productivity every year, and if organizations took intentional steps to rectify and maintain mental wellness, overall output and morale might increase.
 For example, for every $1 that is invested in quality mental health care, the return on investment/general health and productivity is $4 dollars.

 Mental Health And Substance Abuse In The Workplace

-Many people who struggle with mental health may also struggle with substance abuse issues.
-Studies show that roughly 1 in 4 adults struggles with both.
+Many people who struggle with mental health may also struggle with substance abuse issues with studies showing that roughly 1 in 4 adults struggles with both.
 Substance abuse and mental disorders can occur simultaneously for several reasons, including self-medication to ease the symptoms of certain health conditions or, on a larger scale, the state of the world or workplace stress.
-However, if untreated, both substance use disorders (SUD) and mental conditions can worsen and deeply affect all aspects of life, including employment.
+However, if untreated, both substance use disorders (SUDs) and mental conditions can worsen and deeply affect all aspects of life, including employment.
 If you or someone you love is struggling, take the first step by reaching out to a treatment provider today.

 Paid Advertising.
 We receive advertising fees from purchases through BetterHelp links.